Autopsy of ex-NFL player who fatally shot five people and himself to include CTE study

 “The autopsy of Mr. Adams is scheduled to be conducted at the Medical University of South Carolina in Charleston.
 Routine forensic autopsies do not identify chronic traumatic encephalopathy (CTE).
 We have contacted Boston University and they will be working with us to conduct a brain study to identify if Mr. Adams had CTE.
 We are unsure of the time frame for results at this time,” she said in the statement.

-Adams fatally shot five people and wounded a sixth, according to police in York County, S.C.
+Adams fatally shot five people and wounded a sixth, according to police.
 He took his own life and was found dead inside his father’s home after a standoff with police Thursday, according to WCNC, an NBC affiliate in Charlotte.

-A prominent local doctor, his wife and their two young grandchildren are among the five victims of Wednesday’s shooting.
+A prominent local doctor, his wife and their two young grandchildren were among the five victims of Wednesday’s shooting.
 The fifth victim was working at the family’s home at the time of the shooting, and a sixth person was wounded and taken to a hospital.

-CTE is a degenerative disease caused by repetitive hits to the head and commonly associated with contact sports, including football.
+CTE is a degenerative disease caused by repetitive hits to the head that is commonly associated with contact sports, including football.
 It has affected professional and amateur athletes and has been shown to cause violent mood swings and other cognitive disorders.

 Adams’s family members have alluded to the potential impact of football on his behavior and mental health in the days since the shooting.
 His father, Alonzo, told WCNC on Thursday that his son had been “a good kid.
 I think the football messed him up.”

 His sister, Lauren, told USA Today that his behavior abruptly changed in recent years and that his “mental health degraded fast and terribly bad,” adding that he had been seeing doctors and was pursuing a disability claim through the NFL.